Grabowski v. Dunkin

 Thus, argued plaintiff, one credit did not equal one audiobook, as credits could expire or be revoked.
 Plaintiff further claimed the restrictions violated gift cards laws – the Audible credits being ‘gift cards’ since they were only redeemable at Audible.

 Plaintiff also alleged the automatic payment renewal information did not meet statutory requirements*, and failed to inform consumers they would be charged every month in perpetuity, without notice, against any card associated with any Amazon account.
-That notification.

-*in text larger than surrounding text, in contrasting type, font, or color, or otherwise set off from the surrounding text.
+*Must be in text larger than surrounding text, in contrasting type, font, or color, or otherwise set off from the surrounding text.

 [C.D.
 CA: 2:17-cv-01941]